piwik

 18. Maintain clear personal and professional boundaries.

-19. Operate within the sober home’s scope of service and within professional training and credentials.
+19. Operate within the sober home’s scope of service and within professional

-20. Maintain an environment that promotes the peace and safety of the surrounding neighborhood and the community at large.
+20. Maintain an environment that promotes the peace and safety of the

 Go Top